brandesmoore/monthly-web-searches/README.md

 - Find which month in 2016 had the most searches for “fire”.
 Try to use a Custom Sort to save yourself from too much scrolling up and down.

-- Enter text (“all query counts over 100:” in `M7` and use `COUNTIF()` in `N7` to count the number of times a query was run more than 100 times in a given month.
+- Enter text (“all query counts over 100:” in `R6` and use `COUNTIF()` in `R7` to count the number of times a query was run more than 100 times in a given month.

-- Enter text (“query for codes over 100 times:”) in `M8` and use `COUNTIFS()` to find the number of times users searched for ‘codes’ more than 100 times in a given month.
+- Enter text (“query for codes over 100 times:”) in `S6` and use `COUNTIFS()` in `S7` to find the number of times users searched for ‘codes’ more than 100 times in a given month.

-- Create a new column (G) with a header of “Volume”.
+- Create a new column (H) with a header of “Volume”.
 Populate this column with one of 3 categories: ‘Low’, ‘Medium’, ‘High’.
 Low volume searches happened less than 50 times in a month, medium volume searches happened between 50 and 100 times in a month (inclusive), and high volume searches were conducted more than 100 times in a month.